Trauma registry—Department responsibilities.

 (i) For whom the hospital trauma resuscitation team (full or modified) was activated; or

-(ii) Who were dead on arrival at your facility; or
+(ii) Who were dead on arrival at the facility; or

-(iii) Who were dead at discharge from your facility; or
+(iii) Who were dead at discharge from the facility; or

-(iv) Who were transferred by ambulance into your facility from another facility; or
+(iv) Who were transferred by ambulance into the facility from another facility; or

-(v) Who were transferred by ambulance out of your facility to another acute care facility; or
+(v) Who were transferred by ambulance out of the facility to another acute care facility; or

-(vi) Adult patients (age fifteen or greater) who were admitted as inpatients to your facility and have a length of stay greater than two days or forty-eight hours; or
+(vi) Adult patients (age fifteen or greater) who were admitted to the facility and have a length of stay of more than forty-eight hours; or

-(vii) Pediatric patients (ages under fifteen years) who were admitted as inpatients to your facility, regardless of length of stay; or
+(vii) Pediatric patients (ages under fifteen years) who were admitted as inpatients to the facility, regardless of length of stay; or

 (b) For all licensed rehabilitation services, these criteria will include all patients who were included in the trauma registry for acute care.

-The department and regional quality assurance programs may request data from medical examiners and coroners in support of the registry.
+(4) Other data: The department and regional quality assurance programs may request data from medical examiners and coroners in support of the trauma registry.

-The department will establish procedures and format for providers to submit data electronically.
-These will include a mechanism for the reporting agency to check data for validity and completeness before data is sent to the registry.
+(5) Data submission: The department will establish procedures and format for providers to submit data electronically.
+These will include a mechanism for the reporting agency to check data for validity and completeness before data is sent to the trauma registry.

 (a) Detailed protocols for quality control, consistent with the department's most current data quality guidelines.